tomraven1/t-thuruthel/content/project/Develop/index.md

 ---

 Human develop their perceptive system and motor skills ,arguably, in an unsupervised manner with only high-level feedback.
-Even in robotic systems that rely on learning-based approaches, human intervention and labelling is required for sensing and control.  to
+Even in robotic systems that rely on learning-based approaches, human intervention and labelling is required for sensing and control.

 {{< video src="https://youtu.be/031JQxBirCI" controls="yes" >}}

+{{< youtube 031JQxBirCI >}}